 What happens if I die while working for the Employer?
 10 Who is the beneficiary of my death benefit?
 10 How will the death benefit be paid to my beneficiary?
-10 When must payments be made to my beneficiary (required minimum distributions)?
+11 When must payments be made to my beneficiary (required minimum distributions)?
 11 What happens if I terminate employment, commence required minimum distribution payments and then die before receiving all of my benefits?
-11

-ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan?
-Can I elect a rollover to reduce or defer tax on my distribution?
+11 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan?
+11 Can I elect a rollover to reduce or defer tax on my distribution?
+12 ARTICLE X LOANS Is it possible to borrow money from the Plan?
+12 ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES Are my benefits protected?
+12 Are there any exceptions to the general rule?

-ARTICLE X

-LOANS

-ARTICLE XI PROTECTED BENEFITS AND CLAIMS PROCEDURES

-Are my benefits protected?
-12

-Are there any exceptions to the general rule?
-12

 Can the Employer amend the Plan?
-13

-Vhat happens if the Plan is discontinued or terminated?
-13

-Iow do I submit a claim for Plan benefits?
-13

-Vhat if my benefits are denied?
-13

-Vhat is the claims review procedure?
-14

-Vhat are my rights as a Plan Participant?
-15

-Vhat can I do if I have questions or my rights are violated?
-16

-ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN

-Plan Name

-Plan Number

-Plan Effective Dates

-Other Plan Information

-Employer Information

-Plan Administrator Information
+13 What happens if the Plan is discontinued or terminated?
+13 How do I submit a claim for Plan benefits?
+13 What if my benefits are denied?
+13 What is the claims review procedure?
+14 What are my rights as a Plan Participant?
+15 What can I do if I have questions or my rights are violated?
+16 ARTICLE XII GENERAL INFORMATION ABOUT THE PLAN Plan Name 16 Plan Number 16 Plan Effective Dates 16 Other Plan Information 16 Employer Information 16 Plan Administrator Information 16

-MOUNT DESERT ISLAND HOSPITAL EMPLOYEE SAVINGS PLAN SUMMARY PLAN DESCRIPTION INTRODUCTION TO YOUR PLAN
+DOMINICAN UNIVERSITY OF CALIFORNIA DEFINED CONTRIBUTION RETIREMENT PLAN SUMMARY PLAN DESCRIPTION INTRODUCTION TO YOUR PLAN

-Mount Desert Island Hospital Employee Savings Plan ("Plan") has been adopted to provide you with the opportunity to save for retirement on a tax advantaged basis.
+Dominican University of California Defined Contribution Retirement Plan ("Plan") has been adopted to provide you with the opportunity to save for retirement on a tax advantaged basis.
 This Plan is a type of retirement plan known as a 403(b) plan.
 This Summary Plan Description ("SPD") contains information regarding when you may become eligible to participate in the Plan, your Plan benefits, your distribution options, and many other features of the Plan.
 You should take the time to read this SPD to understand the features of the Plan.